-Bouygues has a central procurement function that assesses and manages the procurement of high value and/or high risk goods and services in accordance with Bouygues' procurement practices and formal tendering procedures.
+Bouygues has a central procurement function that assesses and manages the procurement of high value and/or high-risk goods and services in accordance with Bouygues' procurement practices and formal tendering procedures.
 This function has previously received specific awareness training on the issue of Modern Slavery to support in this risk assessment and management, particularly of subcontractors.
-It is our intention to develop our heat mapping exercise to provide further clarity on high risk subcontractors over the next financial year.
+The heat mapping exercise has provided further clarity on high risk subcontractors and suppliers and enabled the business to develop and prioritise its future actions.